WinVector/pyvtreat/Examples/CrossVal/LeakTradeOff/CrossFrameExample.md

 This can be an insidious issue: over-estimating model performance, and also allowing complex noise variables to outcompete low-complexity but actually useful explanatory variables.

 Our advice to avoid this issue is to either use separate data for encoding and modeling, or use a cross-method when re-encoding the categorical variables.
-This is what we are *very* careful to do correctly in [R vtreat](https://github.com/WinVector/vtreat) and [Python vtreat](https://github.com/WinVector/pyvtreat).
+This is what we are *very* careful to do correctly in [Python vtreat](https://github.com/WinVector/pyvtreat) and in [R vtreat](https://github.com/WinVector/vtreat).

 ## Leave-One-Out Cross-Methods Data Leak